Electrical Injuries from Wildfires, Outages, and Power Surges

 - Contact of power lines with trees -- When adequate clearance isn't maintained between power lines and trees growing nearby, the lines and trees can contact, sparking a wildfire.
 Likewise, limbs, branches, or other parts of trees growing too close to power lines can detach from trees -- especially during windy conditions -- and blow onto or into the power equipment.

 Electrical injury incidents, in general, tend to have complicated causations.
 Frequently, a thorough investigation of the electrical system failure that caused a wildfire, outage, or power surge may require looking at the design, manufacture, installation, and maintenance (or lack of maintenance) of many pieces of equipment over very long periods.
-The cause of the devastating Camp Fire, for example, appears to be a simple iron hook roughly a century old that broke and allowed an energized line to contact vegetation.
-The complex questions of both equipment engineering and corporate practices can be time-consuming and expensive.
+The cause of the devastating Camp Fire appears to be a roughly century-old iron hook that broke and allowed an energized line to contact vegetation.
+The complex questions of equipment engineering and corporate practices can be time-consuming and expensive.

-An experienced personal injury attorney will have the experience, skills, and resources necessary to successfully investigate, litigate, and resolve these complex claims.
+An experienced personal injury attorney will have the experience, skills, and resources to investigate, litigate, and resolve these complex claims.

-Hello, I’m Ed Smith, and I am a Sacramento Electrical Injury Lawyer.
-Sadly, the combination of long-duration drought conditions in California with poorly maintained public utility electrical systems seems likely to result in a continuation of the devastating wildfires and large-scale power outages that we have experienced over the last several years.
-Even though these utilities claim that they are now addressing their maintenance backlogs, the sheer scale of their long-deferred maintenance appears to make it certain that many, many years will pass before significant improvements are seen in their systems.
+Sadly, the combination of long-duration drought conditions in California with poorly maintained public utility electrical systems seems likely to continue the devastating wildfires and large-scale power outages we have experienced over the last several years.
+Even though these utilities claim that they are now addressing their maintenance backlogs, the sheer scale of their long-deferred maintenance appears to ensure that many years will pass before significant improvements are seen in their systems.
 If you or a loved one has experienced an injury in an incident, public utility-caused wildfires, power outages, or power surges, please call us for free, friendly advice at (916) 921-6400 or (800) 404-5400 or reach out to us by using our online contact form.